Skip to main content

 • BusType - disk type;

-• 2 — network disk number;
+• 2 - network volume number;

 Set-Disk -Number <block_storage_number> -IsOffline $false

-20. Initialize the network drive:
+20. Initialize the network volume:

 Initialize-Disk -Number <block_storage_number> -PartitionStyle GPT